 Many thanks for your time, I welcome your thoughts, replies and ideas.
 Sincerely

 The BBFC have updated their website re the the re-enactment of the Video Recordings Act:

 On 21 January 2010, the Video Recordings Bill received Royal Assent.
 This Bill corrects a procedural error that meant the Video Recordings Act 1984 (VRA) was not enforceable against individuals in UK courts.
-It repeals and revives
+It repeals

 The voluntary classification scheme the BBFC has been running since the discovery of the VRA's lack of enforceability ends with immediate effect.
-Henceforth, all classification certificates issued by the BBFC will be pursuant
+Henceforth, all classification certificates issued by the BBFC will be

-to the VRA.
+pursuant to the VRA.

 The BBFC will issue replacement certificates in accordance with the VRA for all those works for which it issued certificates under the voluntary scheme between 1 September 2009 and 21 January 2010.
 So no customer need

-withdraw

-from sale any work for which a voluntary certificate was issued.
+withdraw from sale any work for which a voluntary certificate was issued.

 All classification certificates issued by the BBFC in accordance with the VRA since 1984 are valid, and remain so following Royal Assent of the Video Recordings Bill.
 Any video recording containing an unclassified video work